 Telephone 0800 912 2901 Free of charge, Monday to Sunday from 0700 to 2200

 We also publish a more detailed Making Rail Accessible guide that sets out our policies and our commitment to disabled customers, including those with reduced mobility.
 The guide is available free of charge on our website, at staffed stations or from Customer Relations.
 It is available in various formats (such as large print, Braille and audio) on request from Customer Relations.

 We provide help to disabled people throughout our network, whether this is booked in advance or not.
-However, to ensure we can provide the best level of assistance to you, we ask that wherever possible you contact us to book assistance at least four hours in advance of your journey, and 24 hours for journeys beyond the ScotRail network.
+However, to ensure we can provide the best level of assistance to you, we ask that wherever possible you contact us to book assistance at least three hours in advance of your journey, and 24 hours for journeys beyond the ScotRail network.